-SaaS, cloud-based, cloud-native - what does it all mean?
+Cloud-native, cloud-based, software-as-a-service - what does it all mean?

 There are many ways you can run data platforms but as a Data Innovator do you know the differences between them?
 For instance, between solutions that are advertised and marketed as on-premises, cloud-based, SaaS and cloud-native?